mahi97/ImageSegmentation/README.md

 # ImageSegmentation
-~ Image Segmentaion by Hidden Markon Models
+~ Image Segmentation by Hidden Markov Models

 **Please Read the Report.pdf if you are interested in this project.**